-Users with the Insights user role can only access Insights for that app.
-They cannot otherwise interact or login to the app while in development mode and do not have access to edit any of the app's settings.
+Analytics Users can only access analytics for your app.
+They cannot otherwise interact or log into the app while in development mode and do not have access to edit any of the app's settings.

 We often hear of cases where an app is taken over by an impostor who comes in and changes the app settings, causing much pain to users and developers until this is discovered and fixed.

 We allow you to specify a whitelist of IP addresses that must be used to update the app settings.
 This helps prevent attacks by ensuring that only developers using the company IP addresses can update app settings.

 This whitelist can be set in the Advanced tab of your app settings in the App Dashboard.

 Once specified, any app update request coming from a non-whitelisted IP address is rejected.
 This whitelist applies to updates made using API as well as the UI.